-A preset, with its samples, can be loaded from the floppy disk, the internal Zip disk or an external storage device.
+A preset, with its samples, can be loaded from the floppy disk, the internal Syquest hard disk or an external storage device.

 - 1. Activate Preset Management module. - 2.
-Select Submodule Load Preset (1). - 3.
+Select Submodule 1. - 3.
 If you wish to select a different drive, move the cursor to the drive number.
 If not, go to step 5. - 4.
 Select the drive containing the preset to be loaded, then press ENTER.